M1gus/Perk/README.md

 # Perk
-R pipeline for the analysis described in our study *"Combined transcriptomic and proteomic analysis of Perk toxicity pathways"*
+R pipeline for the analysis described in our study **"Combined transcriptomic and proteomic analysis of Perk toxicity pathways"** by
-Rebeka Popovic, Ivana Celardo, Yizhou Yu, Ana C. Costa, Samantha H. Y. Loh and L. Miguel Martins, University of Cambridge
+*Rebeka Popovic, Ivana Celardo, Yizhou Yu, Ana C. Costa, Samantha H. Y. Loh and L. Miguel Martins, University of Cambridge*